IcySnex/SerienStreamAPI/README.md

 ---

+## Questions/Issues
+If you have any questions about this library or questions on how to use it.
+Please [open a new issue](https://github.com/IcySnex/SerienStreamAPI/issues) and I will quickly respond.
+For more usage examples you can look at the [Tests](https://github.com/IcySnex/SerienStreamAPI/tree/main/SerienStreamAPI.Tests)

+---

 ## Legal Notice
 This library is for educational purposes only.
 Downloading or accessing copyrighted content without permission may be illegal in your country.
 I am not responsible for any misuse or legal consequences. **Use at your own risk**.